-Also known as Clown Trigger, Big-spotted Triggerfish and Crossbow Clownfish.
+Also known as Baliste Clown, Baliste Leopard, Big-spotted Triggerfish, Clown Trigger, Crossbow Clownfish.

-It has strong jaws which can be used to crush and eat sea urchins, crustaceans and hard-shelled molluscs.
+Found singly, along steep drop-offs, over clear coastal and outer reefs.
+It has strong jaws, which can be used to crush and eat sea urchins, crustaceans, and hard-shelled molluscs.

 This fish has a form of camouflage that is similar to counter shading.
 From below the white spots blend in with the surface of the water.
 From above the fish will blend with the coral reef environment below.